expressjs/session/README.md

   // logout logic

   // clear the user from the session object and save.
-  // this will ensure that re-using the old session id
+  // this will ensure that reusing the old session id
   // does not have a logged in user req.session.user = null req.session.save(function (err) {